egberts/egberts.github.io-src/content/articles/bind9-systemd.md

 Also they both support `include "<config-file>"` clauses so that is better compartmentalization and easier management.

-After using all (and a mixture of many), I've been leaning toward a clean directory partitions using the 'multi-subdirectory multi-sysconfdir' approach.
+After using all (and a mixture of many), I've been leaning toward the "cleanly-separated directory" approach by selecting the 'multi-subdirectory multi-sysconfdir' organizational style.
 Subdirectory can keep files separately from other horizons.
-I like the fact that `named.conf` wasn't bastardized, otherwise most tools can use any filename for a named.conf.
+I like the fact that `named.conf` wasn't being bastardized, otherwise most tools can use any filename for and as a named.conf.

 /etc/default